Church and State

 Going back just a bit further in time, in 2o10 the Alberta Government, under the leadership of Premier Ed Stelmach, awarded the Mustard Seed $12,000,000 ostensibly to build housing for the homeless.
 A worthwhile endeavour indeed, but did that come with any liturgical strings attached?
 Maybe yes, maybe no.

-In recent years that hospital service has run headlong into conflict with recent court decisions regarding women’s reproductive rights and right to assisted dying.
+In recent years that hospital service has run headlong into conflict with recent court decisions regarding women’s reproductive rights and the right to assisted dying.
 Here is one article: If Covenant Health cannot obey the law, they should not get public money.

 Trackback from your site.